soluchin/Google-Cloud-Digital-Leader-Training/Lesson1/Module3/README.md

 ### Generate Big Idea
 - Using technology to achieve improvement
 - Think 10x to achieve the mission in new ways and differentiate their offering from competitors.

+### Launch and Iterate
+- Refered to continous learning
+- Break and burn and fail fast idea that you want to encourage in your company culture.
+- Give the employees the freedom to innovate and enable them to apply 10x thinking
+- Launch and iterate is both a mindset and practice
+- Instead to starting off with a perfect solution, better figure it out with experimentation.
+- Try, learn from the output and try again
+- Find a transformative solution, start experimenting and building.
+Seek feedback quickly.
+You may fail in the first time, but if you do fail fast instead of wasting your time perfectingg your idea.
+In failure we learn quickly.